vintagepc/MK404/README.md

 - `-w` waits after the serial terminal has been set up.
 This gives you a chance to wire stuff to the UART before the firmware starts booting (esp. useful for flashing languages or firmwares with avrdude)
 - `-m` enables the virtual MMU (Missing Material Unit)
 - `-S0` connects UART0 to a PTY you can use with a terminal program or avrdude.
 Otherwise traffic is just printed to console.
+- `--lite` displays a lightweight 3d representation of moving parts
+- `--fancy` displays a full 3d visualization of the printer.

 ### Key functions:
 - `w` and `s` move the encoder.